Boonstra/Slideshow/readme.txt

 == Changelog ==

+= 2.3.1 =
+*   Fixed: Text and video slides could not be inserted.

 = 2.3.0 =
 *   Refactored the slideshow plugin's backend codebase to prepare for a larger backend rewrite.
 *   Removed backwards compatibility on inserting images with pre-3.5 versions of WordPress.